nbd_zero - send write zeroes command to the NBD server

 Issue a write zeroes command to the NBD server, which if supported by the server causes a zeroes to be written efficiently starting at

 count - 1.
 The call returns when the command has been acknowledged by the server, or there is an error.
 Note this will generally return an error if nbd_can_zero(3) is false or nbd_is_read_only(3) is true.

 Note that not all servers can support a

-count of 4GiB or larger.
+count of 4GiB or larger; nbd_get_extended_headers_negotiated(3) indicates which servers will parse a request larger than 32 bits.
 The NBD protocol does not yet have a way for a client to learn if the server will enforce an even smaller maximum zero size, although a future extension may add a constraint visible in nbd_get_block_size(3).
 Also, some servers may permit a larger zero request only when the

 LIBNBD_CMD_FLAG_FAST_ZERO is in use.

 0 for no flags, or may contain